-- Entry is permitted for travellers from the United States, Europe, Canada, Bonaire and Curacao, all Caribbean nations (including Dominican Republic and Haiti), Central America and South America (excluding Peru and Venezuela). - Requirements for arrivals: - Complete an online Embarkation/Disembarkation (ED) card; - Submit a self-health declaration form 72 hours prior to travel; - Wear a mask on the flight to Aruba; - Test options: - 1.
+- Effective 25 January 2021, entry is suspended from Brazil. - o Entry is permitted for travellers from the United States, Europe, Canada, Bonaire and Curacao, all Caribbean nations (including Dominican Republic and Haiti), Central America and South America (excluding Peru and Venezuela). - Requirements for arrivals: - Complete an online Embarkation/Disembarkation (ED) card; - Submit a self-health declaration form 72 hours prior to travel; - Wear a mask on the flight to Aruba; - Test options: - 1.
 Take a PCR COVID-19 test before travelling and upload the test results to a new digital platform or bring their test proof with them; OR - 2.
 Take a test upon arrival in Aruba at own expense (price initially indicated at USD 75) and a mandatory 24-hour quarantine (with any travelling companions) while awaiting results.
-If positive, they will be isolated at alternative accommodation (with any travelling companions) until recovered. - Purchase Aruba Visitor's Insurance; - consent to cooperate with all Aruba's COVID-19 procedures and instructions, including testing, etc. (as applicable). - Travellers from Bonaire are no longer subject to COVID-19 testing or insurance requirements. - Travellers from Curacao are now subject to testing requirementsnot longer subject to insurance requirements. - Residents who are abroad and are having difficulties returning to Aruba can contact cmo@crisis.aw for assistance.
+If positive, they will be isolated at alternative accommodation (with any travelling companions) until recovered. - Purchase Aruba Visitor's Insurance; - consent to cooperate with all Aruba's COVID-19 procedures and instructions. including testing, etc. (as applicable). - o Travellers from Bonaire are no longer subject to COVID-19 testing or insurance requirements. - Travellers from Curacao are now subject to testing requirementsnot longer subject to insurance requirements. - Residents who are abroad and are having difficulties returning to Aruba can contact cmo@crisis.aw for assistance.